hallatore/MeshBlend-docs/Getting started/Setup.md

 > [!NOTE] Custom Primitive Data
 > The index on the material function corresponds to the Custom Primitive Data index it is supposed to use.
 If your material is already using CPDs you need to duplicate the material function and modify it to use an available index.

-> [!NOTE] Blend ID
-> At it's core the MeshBlend shader works on a grayscale mask where each mesh has a value (0 - 255) that holds the blend size and unique ID.
->
-> The activator blueprint ensures each mesh gets a value that is not overlapping with any intersecting meshes, since we only have a limited number of values to choose from.
->
-> Read more about this in [Rules of Blending](</Knowledgebase/Rules of Blending.md>).

 ## 6. Blend meshes